stashed/mongodb/charts/stash-mongodb/README.md

 $ helm install stash-mongodb-3.6.13 appscode/stash-mongodb -n kube-system --version=3.6.13
 ```

-The command deploys necessary `Function` and `Task` definition to backup or restore MongoDB database 3.6.13 using Stash on the Kubernetes cluster in the default configuration.
+The command deploys necessary `Function` and `Task` definition to backup or restore MongoDB 3.6.13 using Stash on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`